japsuu/Korpi/README.md

 ## Terms

-You may NOT sell this software in any way, shape, or form.

-You may freely read it, learn from it, and use it as a basis for mods of the game Korpi.
+You may freely read the source, learn from it, and use it as a basis for mods of the game Korpi.
 All contributions are of course welcome!

 In case of doubt, just ask the Korpi development team! :-)

+Make sure to read the [licence](https://github.com/japsuu/Korpi/blob/master/LICENCE.md).